-TAFE NSW Schools Virtual VET
+TAFE NSW Schools Launchpad courses

 Virtually delivered courses that launch students into an exciting future.
-All virtual VET courses count toward an ATAR.

 The overview

 - In-demand and future-focused courses for all NSW high schools to offer students skills for the future as part of their HSC (years 11 and 12). - Combines real world, practical skills with academic knowledge through teacher-led, virtually delivered courses. - Program partners are Department of Education (DoE) and NSW Education Standards Authority (NESA).